UsmanAliButt/Stm32-Projects/README.md

-This repository contains diy projects made with stm32 microcontroller# Stm32-Projects
+This repository contains diy projects made with stm32 microcontroller.